zoriya/blog/content/blogs/transcoder/index.md

 With that, you might think we have a complete on-demand transcoder but I'd call this a POC at most.
 The real challenge comes after actually running transcode on lots of media and finding quirks on ffmpeg's output, I won't go into details in this blog but all video/audio codecs are different and ffmpeg has obscure flags for some of them.

 Hardware acceleration, aka using your graphics card for faster transcode is also a difficult point, not because it's hard per se since ffmpeg abstracts this for us.
 It's hard because it add edge cases.
 To give a simple example, the `-force_keyframes` option that we used to create a IDR frame at every given timestamp does not create IDR frames when using CUDA (Nvidia's hardware acceleration).
 The frame created is still an I-frame so it's not a bug in ffmpeg but this results in an invalid HLS stream.
-For this specific case, we need to use the `-force_idr 1` option.
+For this specific case, we need to use the `-force_idr 1` option that, to my knowledge, only CUDA specific encoders read.

-## The bugs of ffmpeg
+I iterated a lot on this transcoder, my first implementation was written in C and used ffmpeg's library directly (this was also my first C and low level project, I had never heard of a pointer before).
+Everybody told me this was a bad idea and I should just create a node process that would call ffmpeg.
+While this was the right call if I wanted to quickly create a transcoder, learing to read the ffmpeg's source code and how it worked inside gave me lots of insights.
+Insights I still use today when working in today's transcoder, after rewriting everything in Rust and then in Go.
+Each rewrite originated from perspective shift on how to process state and streams, leading to the current implementation that finally archived every goal.

-## Don't be afraid of failures
+Kyoo's transcoder also has other features that resolve around video like extracting subtitles, fonts or media thumbnails for seeking (see picture below).
+It's still a moving project with new features coming, but the core transcoding process is done and fully working!
+The next feature that will probably come is intro/outro detection using audio fingerprints.

-I wrote the transcoder in C, rewrote it in rust and finally rewrote it again in golang.
+This was my first blog about Kyoo's development, If you want to read more about a specific topic, please manifest yourself!
+If you liked this article, consider staring Kyoo on github.

 <!-- vim: set wrap: -->